 - A4E welcomes provisions in the proposed Regulation that national framework plans should include a deployment plan for alternative fuel infrastructure in airports.

-- Additionally, EU-wide and national strategies should be devised in such a way to ensure that there is access to sustainable fuels for all modes of transport rather than competition between modes for them.
+- Additionally, EU-wide and national strategies should be devised in such a way as to ensure that there is access to sustainable fuels for all modes of transport rather than competition between modes for them.

 Energy Efficiency Directive (EED)

 - In air transport, energy efficiency plays a key role in delivering a higher climate ambition.
-However, the policy measures to achieve this should be adapted to the specificities of the sector and the other pieces of the regulatory and policy framework that applies to the sector.
+However, the policy measures to achieve this should be adapted to the specificities of the sector and the other pieces of the regulatory and policy framework that apply to the sector.

 - Monitoring of energy use and efficiency, as well as the introduction of measures to improve it, are already “business as usual” for European air carriers.
-Many airlines have already implemented internal measures to identify means to improve their efficiency (for costs savings notably) and their fuel use is already subject to mandatory and voluntary reporting requirements.
-Until now, the EED has not provided additional energy efficiency improvements incentives for airlines but has led to additional external auditing costs and additional human resources having to be dedicated to administrative requirements (with little added value).
+Many airlines have already implemented internal measures to identify means to improve their efficiency (for cost savings notably) and their fuel use is already subject to mandatory and voluntary reporting requirements.
+Until now, the EED has not provided additional energy efficiency improvement incentives for airlines but has led to additional external auditing costs and additional human resources having to be dedicated to administrative requirements (with little added value).

-- The EED can contribute to improving the efficiency of sectors/companies not subject to EU ETS, but it is superfluous for companies which are already subject to more stringent and effective measures such as carbon and energy pricing.
+- The EED can contribute to improving the efficiency of sectors/companies not subject to EU ETS, but it is superfluous for companies that are already subject to more stringent and effective measures such as carbon and energy pricing.
 Companies subject to EU ETS already have to monitor, verify and report their energy use and are already subject to a strong cost signal to improve their efficiency.
-If the EED is to continue to apply to all sector, it would be important to make its implementation more pragmatic and streamlined through industry-specific rules.
+If the EED is to continue to apply to all sectors, it would be important to make its implementation more pragmatic and streamlined through industry-specific rules.

-- As companies active in several jurisdictions EU/non-EU, it is important to streamline requirements to avoid companies having to comply with the EED for the same activities in different jurisdictions.
+- As companies are active in several jurisdictions EU/non-EU, it is important to streamline requirements to avoid companies having to comply with the EED for the same activities in different jurisdictions.
 There are precedents that confirm that a single point of accountability for airlines is the most reasonable option: EU ETS Directive 2003/87, Regulation 1008/2008 and Regulation No 859/2008, Annex 6 to the Chicago Convention and ICAO Assembly Resolution A29-13:

 - The possibility to submit a single audit for energy use in different EU Member States would give companies the possibility to reduce the costs associated with the auditing processes, without affecting the objective of the Directive.
 This is particularly true in the case of aviation, where audits will predominantly cover fuel consumption from flight activities.

 - The scheme does not adequately distinguish between the very different characteristics of building facility operations and international aircraft operations.
 Qualified building facility energy auditors would not necessarily be trained to offer opinions and assessments on fuel efficiency and fuel savings opportunities in international aviation, which is itself a specialised area.
 As a result, audits of international aviation fuel use under the scheme may be of limited value to both airlines and Member States.
-Identification and implementation of international aviation fuel saving opportunities are better managed through existing forums and processes, both within Europe and internationally.
+Identification and implementation of international aviation fuel-saving opportunities are better managed through existing forums and processes, both within Europe and internationally.

 Regulation establishing a carbon border adjustment mechanism (CBAM)